DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-item-settings/filter-elements/providing-data.md

 # Providing Data
 This topic describes how to bind filter elements to data using the **Dashboard Designer**.

-The Dashboard Designer allows you to bind various dashboard items to data in a consistent manner (see [Binding Dashboard Items to Data](../../binding-dashboard-items-to-data/binding-dashboard-items-to-data.md) for details), the only difference being the data sections that these dashboard items comprise.
+The Dashboard Designer allows you to bind various dashboard items to data in a consistent manner (see [Bind Dashboard Items to Data](../../bind-dashboard-items-to-data/bind-dashboard-items-to-data.md) for details), the only difference being the data sections that these dashboard items comprise.

 ## Binding Overview
 All filter elements provide the **Dimensions** data section, which accepts dimensions used to provide filter values.